 On 1 November 2010, the new arbitration law entered into force in Liechtenstein.
-It is part of the Code of Civil Procedure (Zivilprozessordnung, ZPO) and is set forth in §§ 594 et sqq.
+It is part of the Code of Civil Procedure (Zivilprozessordnung, ZPO) and is regulated in §§ 594 et sqq.
 ZPO.
-It is based on the Austrian Arbitration Law Amendment Act (Schiedsrechts-Änderungsgesetz, 2006), which in turn is based on the UNCITRAL Model Law.
+The model on which it is based is the Austrian Arbitration Law Amendment Act (Schiedsrechts-Änderungsgesetz [SchiedsRÄG] 2006), the provisions of which are in turn based on the UNCITRAL Model Law.

 The intention behind the new arbitration legislation was to strengthen Liechtenstein as a place of business and place of arbitration and to make the country a more attractive location for national and international courts of arbitration.
-Compared to its neighbouring countries Austria and Switzerland, Liechtenstein has created a strategic advantage and has implemented specific strengths and features of the Liechtenstein legal system; in some areas, the Liechtenstein legislation differs from the Austrian model.
-In particular, the Liechtenstein legislator has provided for an expedited procedure for the review of arbitral awards; the Princely Court of Appeal (Fürstliches Obergericht) is the sole and final instance for dealing with an action to set aside an arbitral award.
-In line with the principle of confidentiality, the Liechtenstein legislator has also included specific provisions on confidentiality, such as the exclusion of the public in setting-aside proceedings to the greatest possible extent.
+Compared with its neighbouring countries Austria and Switzerland, Liechtenstein has created a strategic advantage and has implemented specific strengths and features of the Liechtenstein legal system; in some areas, the Liechtenstein legislation differs from the Austrian model.
+In particular, the Liechtenstein legislator has provided for fast proceedings to review arbitral awards; the Princely Court of Appeal (Fürstliches Obergericht) is the sole and last instance for handling an action to set aside the award.
+Following the principle of confidentiality, the Liechtenstein legislator has also included specific provisions on confidentiality, such as the exclusion of the public in setting-aside proceedings to the greatest possible extent.

-Together with the reform of arbitration law, the requirement under the old law of the public authentication of arbitration agreements if the court of arbitration was located abroad (\S 53a(2) of the old Jurisdiction Act (Jurisdiktionsnorm)), was abolished.
-The current Liechtenstein arbitration law also makes no distinction between institutional and ad hoc arbitration proceedings and between purely national and international arbitration proceedings.
+Together with the reform of arbitration law, the requirement under the old law, of the public authentication of arbitration agreements if the court of arbitration was located abroad (§ 53a(2) of the old Jurisdiction Act (Jurisdiktionsnorm, JN), was abolished.
+The current Liechtenstein arbitration law also does not differentiate between institutional and ad hoc arbitration proceedings and between purely national and international arbitration proceedings.

-The Liechtenstein legislator optimised arbitration law even further in the course of a partial reform in 2017.
-A new wording of the provision on consumer protection (§ 634 ZPO) now permits consumers - subject to certain requirements - to enter into an arbitration agreement even before the dispute has arisen.
-In matters of labour law, the protective provisions of

-§ 634 ZPO do not apply to managing directors and board members of legal entities.
-The general admissibility of arbitration clauses in articles of association, company charters, foundation deeds and trust deeds is now expressly provided for in the law.
-In addition, the requirement for a special power of attorney to conclude an arbitration agreement has been abolished.
-This results in even more significant differences in Liechtenstein arbitration law compared to the Austrian law on which it is based.
+The Liechtenstein legislator optimised arbitration law even further in the course of a part reform in 2017.
+A new wording of the provision on consumer protection (§ 634 ZPO) now makes it possible for consumers - subject to certain requirements - to enter into an arbitration agreement even before the dispute has arisen.
+In matters of labour law, the protective provisions of § 634 ZPO do not apply to managing directors and board members of legal entities.
+The general admissibility of arbitration clauses in articles of association, company charters, foundation deeds and trusts, is now laid down in the law expressly.
+In addition, the requirement of a special power of attorney for entering into an arbitration agreement was removed.
+This makes for even more essential differences of Liechtenstein arbitration law as compared to the Austrian law on which it is based.